10 Worst Foods

 2. Five Fleshy Guys

 Think Five Guys is better than fast food burger joints?
-The Hamburger (with no toppings) has 700 calories and a day's worth of saturated fat (20 grams) and makes a McDonald's Big Mac (520 calories) look wimpy.
-The Bacon Cheeseburger (sans toppings) hits 920 calories and 1 1/2 days' worth of saturated fat (30 grams).
-Add 950 calories for the regular fries or 1,310 calories for the large.
-A large McDonald's Fries has "only" 500 calories.
+The Hamburger (with no toppings) has 700 calories and a day’s worth of saturated fat (20 grams) and makes a McDonald’s Big Mac (540 calories) look wimpy.
+The Bacon Cheeseburger (with no optional toppings) hits 920 calories and 1½ days’ worth of saturated fat (30 grams).
+Add 950 calories for the regular fries.
+A large McDonald’s Fries has “only” 510 calories.

 3. Liquid Salt

-An average cup of Campbell's regular Condensed Soup has 800 mg of sodium.
-But most people eat the whole can of soup, which contains around 2,000 mg of sodium—more than most adults should consume in an entire day!
-Look for Campbell’s Healthy Request soups with 410 mg of sodium per cup (still a lot if you eat the whole can).
-Better yet, choose lower sodium soups by Amy’s, Dr. McDougall’s, Health Valley, Imagine, Pacific, and Trader Joe’s.
+An average cup of Campbell’s regular Condensed Soup has 800 mg of sodium.
+But many people eat the whole can of soup, which contains around 2,000 mg of sodium—more than most adults should consume in an entire day!
+Look for Campbell’s Healthy Request soups with 410 mg of sodium per cup (still too much if you eat the whole can).
+Better yet, choose lower sodium soups by Amy’s, Dr. McDougall’s, Imagine, Pacific, and Trader Joe’s.

 4. Tortilla Terror

 Interested in a Chipotle Chicken Burrito (tortilla, rice, pinto beans, cheese, chicken, sour cream, and salsa)?
 Think of its 1,050 calories, 17 grams of saturated fat, and 2,400 mg of sodium as six Taco Bell Chicken Soft Tacos!
-Lose the flour tortilla and order a salad instead to drop the calories to around 500.
+Lose the flour tortilla and cheese and order a salad instead to drop the calories to around 600.

 7. Triple Bypass